kubestellar/kubestellar/docs/content/direct/core-chart.md

 bash <(curl -s https://raw.githubusercontent.com/kubestellar/kubestellar/v$KUBESTELLAR_VERSION/scripts/create-external-bootstrap-secret.sh) --controlplane its1 --source-context kind-ext1 --address https://ext1-control-plane:6443 --verbose
 ```

-Note that the last command above creates a secret named `its1-bootstrap` in the `default` namespace of the `kind-kubeflex` cluster.
+Note that the last command above creates a secret named `its1-bootstrap` in the Helm chart installation namespace of the `kind-kubeflex` cluster.

 The `--address` URL needs to be one that the KubeFlex controller can use to open a connection to the external cluster's Kubernetes apiserver(s).
 In this example, the external cluster is a kind cluster with one kube-apiserver and it listens on port 6443 in its node's network namespace.
 This example relies on the DNS resolver in Docker networking to map the domain name `ext1-control-plane` to the Docker network address of the container of that same name.